jundalisay/spblist/content/en/research/galen/natural/book-3/chapter-15.md

 <!-- Nor can it be said that any of the blood is expended in the nourishment of the actual body of the heart, since there is another vein401 which breaks up in it and which does not take its origin nor get its share of blood from the heart itself.  -->

-And even if a certain amount is so expended, still the vein leading to the lungs is not to such a slight extent smaller than that inserted into the heart as to make it likely that the blood is used as nutriment for the heart: the disparity is much too great for such an explanation.
-It is, therefore, clear that something is taken over into the left ventricle.402
+Even if a certain amount is so expended, still the vein leading to the lungs does not become smaller than that inserted into the heart as to make it likely that the blood is used as nutriment for the heart.

+The disparity is much too great for such an explanation.

+Therefore, something is taken over into the left ventricle.402

-Moreover, of the two vessels connected with it, that which brings pneuma into it from the lungs403 is much smaller than the great outgrowing artery404 from which the arteries all over the body originate;
+Moreover, of the two vessels connected with it, that which brings pneuma into it from the lungs403 is much smaller than the great outgrowing artery404 from which the arteries all over the body originate.

 This suggests that it not merely gets pneuma from the lungs, but that it also gets blood from the right ventricle through the anastomoses mentioned.